CrypticMuze/Cloud_Website_Template/README.md

 ```
 2. Using VS Code Live Server launch live server to see the basic website working

 You're good to go!
-The Foodies website should open on the live server.
+The Loruki website should open on the live server.

 ## Want to Contribute?
 To contribute to this project: